countincognito/Zametek.ProjectPlan/README.md

 # projectplan.net

-Projectplan.net is an Open Source, cross-platform desktop application for planning and tracking software development projects.
+Projectplan.net is an Open Source, cross-platform desktop application for designing and creating project plans.
 It is built to automate many of the arduous and error-prone tasks necessary for good project design.
+However, it can be also used as a free and simple desktop alternative to Microsoft Project for basic planning and tracking.

 This product is freely available for download from: https://getprojectplan.net